 Unconscious bias is part of human nature and cannot be eradicated overnight.
-Despite explicitly outlining the necessary steps to improve the hiring process, recruiters may still display implicit bias which may lead to unfair hiring practices.
-This can be a hindrance for the recruitment of a diverse workforce, and therefore it is necessary to tackle unconscious bias in hiring practices.
+Despite explicitly outlining the necessary steps to improve the hiring process, recruiters may still display implicit bias, leading to unbiased hiring practices.
+This can be a hindrance to the recruitment of a diverse workforce, and therefore, it is necessary to avoid unconscious bias in hiring practices.

-To avoid the problem of unfair hiring practices, companies around the world are boosting the diversity of their workforce by using technology, training managers about interview bias, recruitment bias and AI recruitement bias (Read more about Is AI Biased?).
-Unconscious racism, ageism, sexism plays a massive role in the candidates that get hired.
+To avoid the problem of unfair hiring practices, companies around the world are boosting the diversity of their workforce by using technology and training managers about interview bias, recruitment bias, and AI recruitment bias.
+Unconscious racism, ageism, and sexism play a massive role in the candidates who get hired.
+And recently, new issues such as sexual orientation bias have also come to the fore.
 However, there are certain steps that one can take to recognize and reduce these biases.
 So, where do we begin?

 Ways of Overcoming Bias in the Interview Process

-If you are readin this, you have already taken the first step which is admitting that there is bias in your process.
-Beyond this, you should also learn about different kind of biases and eliminate them.
+If you are reading this, you have already taken the first step which is admitting that there is bias in your process.
+Beyond this, you should also learn about different kinds of biases and eliminate them.
 Learn how BarRaiser mitigates bias in your interview process.

 According to research, unstructured interviews that lack properly defined questions are often unreliable for job success and inclusivity.
-When the questions are structured, unconscious biases during hiring practice is much less as all the candidates have the same set of defined questions and it allows the employers to focus on the factors that have a direct impact on performance.
-Moreover, using an interview scorecard is also beneficial as it grades the candidates responses to each question on a predetermined scale.
+When the questions are structured, unconscious biases in hiring practice are much less as all the candidates have the same set of defined questions.
+It allows employers to focus on the factors that directly impact performance.
+Moreover, using an interview scorecard is also beneficial as it grades the candidate’s responses to each question on a predetermined scale.
 This helps in the interview becoming a third independent point for sourcing data, thereby reducing bias in the hiring practices.

-Research has found out that structured interviews help in reducing unconscious bias.
-If you are using semistructured or unstructured interviews, it’s worth exploring the merits of using structured interviews.
+Research has found that Structured interviews help in reducing unconscious bias.
+If you are using semi-structured or unstructured interviews, it’s worth exploring the merits of using structured interviews.

 If you are unsure what’s being used in your organization, you can contact BarRaiser for a free assessment of your current interview process or check out our free interview planning tool!